 In Part 1, I wrote about how to keep your computer safe, using free software.
-In this article I will give suggestions on how to be productive with your PC, without having to spend any money.
+In this article, I will give suggestions on how to be productive with your PC, without having to spend any money.

 You may be thinking “My computer already comes with a free Internet Browser – Internet Explorer”.
-While you are right that you already have a free browser, but you need to ask yourself, do you have the best (or even a good) browser.
+While you are right that you already have a free browser, you need to ask yourself, do you have the best (or even a good) browser?
 This article is not meant to trash Internet Explorer, nor is it meant to be a detailed technical comparison between browsers (there are many articles online to do that), rather, I would like to let the general PC user know that there are alternatives to Internet Explorer.
 The most popular alternative to Internet Explorer is Firefox.
 I have been using Firefox as my primary browser for about 3 years and love it.
-What I particularly like the most, is the availability of add-ons and plugin, that really let me customize how I use my browser.
+What I particularly like the most, is the availability of add-ons and plugins, that really let me customize how I use my browser.
 I have recently also started trying out Google Chrome.
 It has taken me a bit, to get used to its minimalist look, but it is starting to grow on me.
 So, even if you are happy with Internet Explorer, you may want to give some of the other browsers a try.